tomdoeslinux/PixaPencil/README.md

 - Ability to select from 5 different brushes
 - Ability to select custom colors from HEX code or RGB sliders
 - Ability to unfavorite/favorite projects
-- Ability to export projects to a PNG file
+- Ability to export projects to a PNG/JPG file
+- Ability to rotate the canvas 90 degrees clockwise and anti-clockwise, as well as 180 degrees

 Go to https://github.com/realtomjoney/PyxlMoose/projects/1 to have a look at features we want to add to PyxlMoose.